binbenc/binbenc/README.md

 - 🔭 I'm currently working on a mobile developer
 - 🌱 I'm always learning and exploring new technologies
-- 💬 Ask me about Android, Flutter, or mobile development in general
+- 💬 Ask me about Android, Flutter, Node.js, or full-stack mobile development

 ## 💻 Tech Stack